LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 develop branch.
 When a feature is complete, a pull request is submitted for review by other team members.
-When all issues arising in a review have been addressed and reviewers have approved the pull request, the feature branch is merged into develop. **Feature branches never interact directly with the master branch.**
+When all issues arising in a review have been addressed and reviewers have approved the pull request, the feature branch is merged into develop.

+.. important:: **Feature branches never interact directly with the master branch.**

 When the team has decided that enough features, bug fixes, etc. have been merged into develop (for example, all items identified for a release have